-What marking tools to use when sewing
+What marking tools should I use when sewing?

 Marking tools are one of the most helpful tools in your sewing box but regretably, there’s not one marking tool that will handle every job

 Marks made with marking tools indicate to sewers:

 where to cut, fold and stitch and also to mark essential garment construction details like dart placement

 Keep marking tool sharp for accurate and precise lines

 The darker the fabric colour, the lighter the marker colour

 Always test chosen marker on a fabric swatch before you use and check to see if it shows through to the fabric’s right side (especially if markings aren’t removable)

 Pressing can set the marker, so always removed before pressing

 These are great for the placement of finer lines, and you hold it like a pencil so you have more control over your markings.
 It’s available in a range of colours and many pencils will also have an eraser or brush on the opposite end to rub away unwanted chalk markings.
 Chaco-pencils are the latest edition to create the thinnest of chalk lines and these can be refilled like a mechanical pencil.